astrowonk/wordle/README.md

 ## Todo

-* Get tweepy working, tweet automatically and
+* Get tweepy working, tweet automatically and link to a log file the next day.